The best filmmaking is the filmmaking you don’t notice.

 Now imagine if you were a live-action filmmaker and that movement had a price tag.
 Because for the animator, it did.
 It was budgeted, planned, drawn frame by frame.
 Every gesture is expensive, so every gesture is intentional.

 Everything in something like Cowboy Bebop is carefully, clearly, perfectly balanced.
-There’s no wasted motion.
-No unnecessary camera moves.
-No extraneous visual information.
+There is no wasted motion, no unnecessary camera move and no extra visual information.

 Live-action filmmakers don’t have this constraint.
 You can shoot coverage all day.
 You can have actors move however they want and capture it all.
-The camera costs the same whether you’re shooting someone standing still or doing a backflip.
+The camera costs the same for a person who stands still and for a person who does a backflip.

 That freedom is also a trap.
 Because without the constraint, you never learn economy.
 You never learn to make one gesture do the work of three, or to hold on a static frame because the stillness itself is communicating something.